kaareltinn/fp-js/lecture-2.md

 }
 ```
 ___
-Specialize: using abstraction provide only what is neccessary for an use-case
+Specialize: using abstraction provide only what is necessary for an use-case

 ```javascript
 const increastByItself = x => x + x